-We see a large number of people in our Aloha / Beaverton, OR office, and First Choice Chiropractic & Rehabilitation PC has helped countless people manage a variety of health problems.
+We see a large number of people in our Aloha / Beaverton, OR office, and Oregon Medical Centers PC has helped countless people manage a variety of health problems.
 Even so, the primary worry that seems to stop a lot of women and men from seeking treatment is whether or not chiropractic care is safe.
 Well, according to three different studies (out of many on the topic), the answer to this question is a resounding: "Yes!
 Chiropractic is safe!"

 The first research paper(1) was published in Spine and included 183 women and men between the ages of 20 and 85.
 Each participant was suffering from some kind of back pain, and half of the people received real chiropractic adjustments whereas the other half received two sham chiropractic treatments.
 Data was obtained after each real or fake adjustment to identify if any undesirable side effects occurred as a result of the genuine chiropractic treatments.